 Diagnosis and Treatment for Heart and Lung Conditions

-Doctors Hospital of Laredo's cardiopulmonary services has specially trained physicians and nurses who provide diagnosis and treatment of diseases of the heart and lungs.
+Doctors Hospital of Laredo has specially trained physicians and nurses who diagnose and treat diseases of the heart and lungs.
+For detailed information about any of these services, contact the Cardiology Department at 956-523-3030.

 Cardiac studies provide doctors with information about heart valves, heart muscle and the coronary arteries as well as possible congenital heart abnormalities.
 Among the non-invasive diagnostic tests we offer are: